LIVING WITH DYING IN THE ANTHROPOCENE

 We don’t like to think about it, and we may not want to accept it – but we live with the unexpected.
 The unexpected is regularly woven into the routines of our organized lives.
-It appears, again and again, inserting itself into our spreadsheets and carefully maintained portfolios.
-And just as the unexpected reminds us that we cannot escape the cyclicity of chaos, the weather or the seasons, it also reminds us that dying is an inescapable fact of life.
+It appears, again and again, to insert itself into our spreadsheets and carefully maintained portfolios.
+And just as the unexpected reminds us that we cannot escape the cyclicity of chaos, the weather, or the seasons, it also reminds us that dying is an inescapable fact of life.
 Dying is as inevitable as it is natural.
 It is eternally woven into the profound coil of life, fathoms past fathoms deep, as inextricable as a mountain’s heart.
-There is not a single one of us that has not been, or will not be, affected by the loss and permanent separation that is the uncontestable signature of death.
+There is not a single one of us that has not been or will not be, affected by the loss and permanent separation that is the uncontestable signature of death.
 And yet, even these permanent separations are an integral attribute of the larger cycle that is life and we know this not only because we have been told this, but because we have personally witnessed it.
 We have lived it.
 Despite our losses, life will always emerge.
-Life will emerge and renew itself again and again, despite death, and because of it.
+Life will emerge and renew itself again despite death, and because of it.

 Push through the fear.
-Do it anyway – take the leap.
+Do it anyway – leap.
 Muster the courage to imagine a post-industrial world.
 Allow yourself to envision a world in extreme stages of collapse.
 There are plenty of post-apocalyptic movies and TV series that can assist you with picturing this.
 Imagine yourself as a character in any of those scenarios.
 Notice your grief and fear.
-Allow yourself to open up to these difficult emotions and be present with them.
+Allow yourself to open up to these difficult emotions and be to them.
 Notice if there’s anything you may want to change about the way you currently live your life, and in the way you think.
 We will not be able to create alternatives to living if we succumb to fear.

 Allow yourself to feel the grief.